KupferudelWolf/AetherWiki/Æther/Body.md

 Cheetahs are native to a former land that was far warmer than [Luxtia](<../Locations/Luxtia.md>).
 Local cheetahs have adapted to the cold, growing longer pelts.

-### Enfield
-An **enfield** is a small or medium canine animal with avian features.
-Its front legs resemble those of a bird-of-prey, with talons instead of paws.
-It may otherwise resemble a [fox](<#Fox>) or [wolf](<#Wolf>), but with feathers, often branching from its front legs like wings.
-Enfields are very flexible.

-Enfield bodies are tenacious, solitary, and territorial.
-They either hide from others or attack to scare them off.
-If somebody manages to bond with an enfield, though, then it will stay loyal to them.

 ### Fox
 A **fox** is a small canine animal.
 It has a narrow and pointed snout, sharp ears, and a considerably bushy tail.
 Its pelt is often colorful yet may be all black or white.
 It is more flexible and adaptable than other canines and may even have retractable claws.